kyullog/Sprint-Challenge-RDBMS/README.md

 A Relational Database Management System (RDBMS) is software that is used to work with relational databases.
 Structured Query Language (SQL) is a standardized language used within an RDBMS to manipulate the information stored within the database.

 1. Why do tables need a `primary key`?

+Tables need a primary key so that there is a unique, easily readable method to identify each individual record inside a table.

 1. What is the name given to a table column that references the primary key on another table.
 1. What do we need in order to have a _many to many_ relationship between two tables.